kailas098/Crypto-payment-app-using-blockchain/README.md

 > **Note**
 I rely on **Ganache** for my blockchain environment.
 I use a copy of a mnemonic phrase into a `.env` from my ganache account.

-Here is a screenshot of the app run.
+Here is a screenshot of the app running.

 ![Screen Shot](./images/screenshot_app.jpg)